the Sheep Center offer Grants for Goat projects?

 The deadline for submission is set

-this site as well as various industry media.
+this site (look in Application Information) as well as various industry media.
 When published you need to read carefully that announcement.

 There is no dollar amount limit